vsrinivas/fuchsia/development/languages/fidl/reference/language.md

 ## Syntax

-FIDL provides a syntax for declaring named constants, enums, structs, unions, and interfaces.
+FIDL provides a syntax for declaring named constants, enums, structs, tables, unions, and interfaces.
 These declarations are collected into libraries for distribution.

 FIDL declarations are stored in plain text UTF-8 files.
 Each file consists of a